Rogdham/pyzstd/index.rst

     This section contains class :py:class:`ZstdDict`, function :py:func:`train_dict`.

 .. attention::
-    Using zstd dictionary, the compression ratio achievable on small data (a few KB) improves dramatically.
+    Using pre-trained zstd dictionary, the compression ratio achievable on small data (a few KB) improves dramatically, has best effect on data that smaller than 1 KB.

     Please note:

         #.
 If you lose a zstd dictionary, then can't decompress the corresponding data.
         #. zstd dictionary is vulnerable.